aeonSolutions/AeonLabs-Safety-Health/README.md

 <br>

-# Home Automation Safety & Health
+# Open Hardware Devices
-(list of open hardware devices I prototyped to this date)
+List of open hardware devices I prototyped to this date.

 ## On any room in a building
 ### [Smart Corona Discharge Detector](https://github.com/aeonSolutions/AeonLabs-Safety-Health-Smart-Corona-Discharge-Detector)